oneapi-src/level-zero-spec/include/core/INTRO.md

 - Experimental APIs are not gaurenteed to be forward or backward capatible between API versions.
 - Experimental APIs are not gaurenteed to be supported in production driver releases; and may appear and disappear from release to release.

-An implementation will return ::ZE_RESULT_ERROR_UNSUPPORTED for any experimental API not supported by that driver.
+An implementation will return ::ZE_RESULT_ERROR_UNSUPPORTED_FEATURE for any experimental API not supported by that driver.

 # <a name="drv">Driver Architecture</a>
 The following section provides high-level driver architecture.